mfcal223/Cplusplus/CPP_Exercises_with_explanation/CPP_6/Exercise_00.md

 # Detecting each data type

-Remember the premise: you have a string, you don't know the content.
+Remember the premise: you have a string, you do not know the content.
 How would you confirm if its an integer, a char or any of the other literal data types?

 I will list here the strategy and methods I used: